 This session will share a project done in collaboration with the Anti Defamation League’s Center for Technology and Society to visualize this ecosystem in a series of models and to discuss the questions we looked at, the questions we still have, the continued investigation and how we are using these models to stimulate conversations about policy, product design and moderation with industry, academia, law enforcement and civil society organizations.

 Register now to get access to the full library of talks.
 Already registered?
 Sign in now to access IAC21.

 About the speakers

-She is currently Chair of the Interaction Design BFA program at California College of the Arts and an Associate Professor.
-She is principal at Experience Matters Design, specializing in designing systems, complex internal tools, user research and social interfaces.
-She is currently working with the Anti-Defamation League’s Center for Technology and Society, fighting hate in online social spaces and games.
+Erin Malone is principal at Experience Matters Design, specializing in designing systems, complex tools, user research and social interfaces and is currently working with the ADL’s Center for Technology and Society working on research and tools to help mitigate hate in online social spaces.